Email FacebookTwitterMenu burgerClose thin

 Bottom Line

-Unless you made a taxable gift valued at more than $17,000 to an individual or entity in 2023 or more than $18,000 in 2024, you don’t need to fill out Form 709.
+Unless you made a taxable gift valued at more than $19,000 to an individual or entity in 2026 (or 2025) you don’t need to fill out Form 709.
 If you did, you may just need to report the gift.
 You won’t owe an out-of-pocket tax until you’ve given more than your lifetime gift and estate tax exemption.
-That currently stands at $13.61 million for tax year 2024 and $12.92 million for tax year 2023.
-But with guidance from a financial advisor, a married couple can safely transfer nearly twice as much tax free.
+That currently stands at $15 million for tax year 2026 (and $13.99 million for tax year 2025).

 Additional Tax Filing Tips

-• Because tax laws can get complicated especially around gift taxes, a financial advisor can help you optimize your tax strategy for your financial goals.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• Some financial advisors can help you optimize your tax strategy for your financial goals.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you’re investing in a 529 college savings plan, you have some special gift tax exemptions.
 We cover these in our study on how to give money to students and avoid gift tax.